VCF/installers/games/launchers/PreWebExtensionsXPIs/README.md

   GreaseMonkey, and can not be managed as simple files.
 * [Classic Theme Restorer][CTR] - Undo the forced UI changes brought by Australis.
+* [Tab Groups][TabGroups] - Ok, not really 'critical', but very handy for managing a large number of tabs

 #### Compatible options exist for FF57+ but with caveats